 - Don’t hesitate to provide a ‘faith voice’, highlighting why you are responding.

 - Follow the paper’s guidelines to increase the likelihood that your letter will be printed.
 If you can’t find the information you need, simply call the paper and ask how to go about submitting a letter in response to a recently published article.
+Newspapers will typically specify the maximum length of a Letter to the Editor.
 CLICK HERE for NEWSPAPERS AROUND OHIO with links to how to submit LTEs for each newspaper.

 - Be timely.
 Respond to an article in two or three days.
 If you can, send it to the newspaper the same day they publish the article.